deeputech/deeputech.github.io/_posts/2019-11-14-functional-programming-in-rust.md

 ## Conclusion

 This is just an introduction for those who are trying to apply some functional programming techniques in Rust.
 There are a lot more that can be done in Rust.
-As I said earlier functional programming is not a silver bullet but it offers a lot of useful techniques for more understandable, maintainable and testable code.
+As I said earlier functional programming is not a silver bullet but it offers a lot of useful techniques for more understandable, maintainable, and testable code.
 It can co-exist perfectly well with imperative and object-oriented programming styles.
-In fact, we all should be using the best of everything to solve the problem at hand instead of getting too obsessed about a single methodology.
+In fact, we all should be using the best of everything to solve the problem at hand instead of getting too obsessed with a single methodology.

 ---